ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <p>1-5 Sep 2025: I am organizing a minisymposium at the <a href="https://www.enumath2025.eu/">ENUMATH</a> 2025 conference in Heidelberg, Germany.</p>

-<p>24-27 Jun 2025: I am organizing a minisymposium at the <a href="https://numericalanalysisconference.org.uk/">Biennial Numerical Analysis Conference</a> in Glasgow, UK.</p>
+<p>24-27 Jun 2025: I am organizing a minisymposium on <a href="https://numericalanalysisconference.org.uk/conferences/2025/minisymposia">solvers for PDEs with a nonsmooth structure</a> at the <a href="https://numericalanalysisconference.org.uk/">Biennial Numerical Analysis Conference</a> in Glasgow, UK.</p>

 <p>4 Apr 2025: I will give a talk in the <a href="https://appliedmath.brown.edu/scientific-computing-seminars">Brown University Scientific Computing Seminar</a> series in Providence, USA, on "Hierarchical proximal Galerkin: a fast hp-FEM solver for variational problems with pointwise inequality constraints".</p>